 Maybe we are nuts but we like visiting cemeteries.
 Especially ones that hold such a great significance in both the growth of our country as well as our literary history.

-The Ingalls first came out to South Dakota with a homestead claim.
+the Ingalls first came out to South Dakota with a homestead claim.
 The former homestead property was our last stop out of town.
 It has been built as a replica of what it might have looked like when they first moved into this area.
-Not much of anything original is left but they offer many activities here for adult and children that give visitors an idea of what homesteading life was like.
+Not much of anything original is left but they offer many activities here for adult and children that give visitors and idea of what homesteading life was like.

 There are no direct descendants of the Ingalls left and all of the societies in various cities around this area serve as guardians to their legacy.

 The homestead replica looks beautiful and serene during this time of year but it had to have been a really tough life to live back in those days.